sifive-eblot/homebrew-sifive/README.md

 ## RISC-V toolchain

-[homebrew-riscv](https://github.com/riscv/homebrew-riscv) provides the RISCV toolchain as Hombrew formula.
+[homebrew-riscv](https://github.com/riscv/homebrew-riscv) provides the RISCV toolchain as Homebrew formulas.

-### Note about 32-bit architecture
+### Note about the 32-bit architecture

-If you need to support RISC-V 32-bit architecture, do no install `riscv-tools` package, as it wraps the toolchain installation for 64-bit architecture only.
+If you need to build for RISC-V 32-bit architecture, do no install `riscv-tools` package, as it wraps the toolchain installation for the 64-bit architecture only.

 Install the toolchain as: